Roof Insulation Guide

 FAQs

 It depends how much you are willing to spend.
-The most common and cheapest form of insulation is fibreglass, lasting around 40 years, but this can be extended even further by using sheep's wool, which can last up to 50 years.
+One of the most common and cheapest forms of insulation is fibreglass, lasting around 40 years, but this can be extended even further by using sheep's wool, which can last up to 50 years.

 The process is similar to insulating any other roof, with the added options of using rigid board insulation or spray foam.

-Your households may qualify for funding or monetary grant to install loft insulation through a government-backed ECO scheme.
+Your household may qualify for funding or a grant to install loft insulation through a government-backed ECO scheme.
 Check out the ECO Grants website for more details.

 Insulation can take up some space in your loft, but you are free to use any of the other space in there for whatever you like.
 If there are floorboards installed in your loft, you'll have free reign.
 However, if there aren't floorboards, be wary where you store items as the ceiling may not hold their weight.